© All Rights Reserved guypearson

 Bikes or scooters can be rented and it is fairly easy to get around Monaco this way, especially by motorscooter because of the hilly parts.

-Although rental cars are available in Moncao, they are pretty useless in Monaco itself and only of use if you are planning on driving along the coastal route towards Italy or Nice or other places in France.
+Although rental cars are available in Monaco, they are pretty useless in Monaco itself and only of use if you are planning on driving along the coastal route towards Italy or Nice or other places in France.
 In Monaco, taxis are a better option if you are dying to sit in a car.
+Taxis are usually offering flat fare courses in Monaco.
 Observing expensive cars is an even better activity though.

 The Compagnie des Autobus Monaco operates a number of bus lines in Monaco.
 There are 5 lines, numbered 1,2,4,5 and 6 and buses start running at around 6am until around 9pm.